-2.4.5 Distance rank
+2.4.7 Distance rank

-Similarly to the lag rank analysis of temporal clustering, we can summarize distance-based clustering (such as semantic clustering) with a single rank measure.
+Similarly to the lag rank analysis of temporal clustering, we can summarize distance-based clustering (such as semantic clustering) with a single rank measure [PNK09].
 The distance rank varies from 0 (the most-distant item is always recalled) to 1 (the closest item is always recalled), with chance clustering corresponding to 0.5.
+Given a matrix of item distances, we can calculate distance rank using distance_rank().